 Since the earliest IBM PC computers, consumers have had the option of putting together their own computer system from compatible components.
+This was what was often referred to as the clone market.
 In the earliest days, this offered a significant savings for consumers who were willing to buy third party parts from smaller manufacturers.
 Things have changed a lot since then, but there are still significant advantages to building a machine from parts rather than buying a pre-built system.

 All computer systems sold on the market are a collection of components that provide a functional computing system.
-Processors, memory and drives are just some of the components that make up a system and allow us to differentiate one system from another.
+Processors, memory and drives are just some of the parts that make up a computer and allow us to differentiate one system from another.
 As such, the performance and quality of a system is determined by the parts used in its construction.

 Advantages of Building

 The most distinguishing advantage to building a computer from scratch is the selection of parts.
 Most computer systems come pre-built with the specifications and components already selected for you.
-This often can lead the user to have to sacrifice certain features that they may not want to give up.
+This often can lead to consumers having to make compromises on features as they probably won't have all that your want or may offer a subpar component.
 By building a computer from components, the user is able to choose the parts that best match the computer system they desire.
 Some vendors do allow you to customize a computer system, but you are still limited to their selection of parts.

 Another thing that users may not be aware of with pre-built systems is that two of the exact same model computer can actually have very different parts.
 The reason for this has to do with suppliers, parts available at the time the system was built and just pure luck.
 For example, Dell might switch between multiple suppliers of memory because one is less expensive then the other.
+Similarly, they may swap out hard drive brands if one has particular supply problems.
 Buying all the parts on your own guarantees what parts you will get in your PC.

 Disadvantages of Building